hoseony/stm32f407-bare-metal/uart/uart.md

 # 02 UART

-After getting blinky working, I wanted to make the board talk to the outside world.
-UART felt like the natural next step: it is simple enough to understand at the register level, but still useful enough that I can keep reusing it in future projects.
+After getting blinky working, I wanted to make the board do some basic communication.
+The obvious choice was a UART driver.

-For this part, I used UART4 on the STM32F407 Discovery board:
+For this part, I used UART4 on the STM32F407 Discovery board (I do not remember why I chose UART4, but that is what it is):
 - TX: PA0, alternate function AF8
 - RX: PA1, alternate function AF8
 - Baud rate: 115200

 For testing, I connected TX and RX together as a loopback.
 If the byte I send comes back correctly, the green LED toggles.
 If something does not match, the red LED toggles.

-## Useful References

-- STM32F407 Reference Manual: Section 7 RCC, Section 8 GPIO, Section 10 Interrupts and events, Section 30 USART
-- STM32F407 Datasheet: Table 9 Alternate function mapping

-## Starting With One Byte
+## Starting with One Byte
 The first goal was just to send and receive one byte.

 ```c